josueBarretogit/manga-tui/README.md

 # default : true
 auto_bookmark = true

+# Whether or not downloading a manga counts as reading it on services like anilist
+# values : true, false
+# default : false
+track_reading_when_download = false
 ```
 if the `manga-tui-config.toml` cannot be read / parsed then the defaults will be used